rd2/tbd/pages/ua.md

 __Uo__ : _clear field_ transmittance
 __A__ : opaque surface area

-If the total _UA_ of a _proposed_ envelope design is equal or inferior to the corresponding total _UA_ of a _reference_ (complying to prescriptive requirements), then the proposed design complies.
+If the total _UA_ of a _proposed_ envelope design is equal or inferior to the corresponding total _UA_ of a _reference_ model (complying to prescriptive requirements), then the proposed design complies.
 This simplified approach is considered suitable for cold climates, as long as one operates within a well-defined scope:

 - UA is power-based (W), instantaneous
 - time-delayed responses are not factored-in ...
-- so forget thermal mass, ground heat loss, solar, etc.
+- ... so forget thermal mass, ground heat loss, solar, etc.
-- fenestration U-values and areas are factored-in ...
+- fenestration U-values and areas may be factored-in ...
-- yet differences in fenestration areas are not
+- ... while differences in fenestration areas usually are not

 ### _Major_ thermal bridging